vahidhedayati/grails-kml-map-plugin/README.md

 ##### 3.1 Parsing utils (Google Map overlay) - read below
 ##### 3.2 Edit KML Files via plugin and update a boundary

-## Please refer to YouTube video to understand all of above a bit beeter
+## Please refer to YouTube video to understand all of above a bit better